 At Levine & Blit, we are discrimination lawyers in New York you can count on if you are a victim of discrimination during hiring.
 Whether the discriminatory behavior was intentional or unintentional, we’ll help you prove it and get fair compensation, such as the job that you deserve.

-Call us at 866-351-0116 for a free consultation, and know how our interview discrimination lawyers can help you.
+Call us at 866-351-0116 for a Free Case Evaluation, and know how our interview discrimination lawyers can help you.

 What are the Laws Regarding Discrimination During Hiring?